Saki Nisida was born in Gifu (Japan).

-Swan Lake (Swans); choreography by Marius Petipa and Lev Ivanov (1895), revised choreography by Konstantin Sergeyev (1950) and choreographic adaptation by Eldar Aliev,
+Swan Lake (Prince’s Friends, Little Swans, Big Swans, Brides, Two Swans, Waltz); choreography by Marius Petipa and Lev Ivanov, revised choreography by Konstantin Sergeyev and choreographic adaptation by Eldar Aliev,

-The Nutcracker (Nutcracer-soldier, Snowflakes, Waltz of the Flowers); choreography by Eldar Aliev;
+The Nutcracker (Nutcracker-soldier, Spanish Dance, Arabian Dance, Waltz of the Flowers); choreography by Eldar Aliev,

-Giselle (Girl-friends’ Dance, Peasants’ Dance, the Wilis, Zulma); choreography by Jean Coralli, Jules Perrot and Marius Petipa;
+Giselle (Giselle’s Girlfriends, Monna, Zulma); choreography by Jean Coralli, Jules Perrot and Marius Petipa,

-The Sleeping Beauty (The Lilac Fairy, The Playful Fairy, The Brave Fairy); choreography by Marius Petipa revised by Konstantin Sergeev, Eldar Aliev,
+The Sleeping Beauty (The Tender, Brave, Carefree Fairy, The Diamond, Sapphire, Gold, Silver Fairy, Lady-in-Waiting); choreography by Marius Petipa revised by Konstantin Sergeyev, Eldar Aliev,

 Carmen Suite (Tobacco-Workers); choreography by Alberto Alonso,

-Le Corsaire (Le Jardin animé); choreography by Eldar Aliev (using fragments of Marius Petipa’s choreography),
+Le Corsaire (Odalisques, soloist from Le Jardin animé); choreography by Eldar Aliev (using fragments of Marius Petipa’s choreography),

 The Little Humpbacked Horse (Wet-Nurses); choreography by Alexei Ratmansky,